Lodoxamide eye drops relieve eye inflammation associated with allergies.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Alomide® Allergy 0.1% eye drops; Alcon Laboratories (U.K) Limited, The electronic Medicines Compendium.
-Dated October 2010.
+Manufacturer's PIL, Alomide® 0.1% eye drops; Novartis Pharmaceuticals (UK) Limited, The electronic Medicines Compendium.
+Dated February 2017.